Kolten Wong Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 18th in MLB.
+- The Guardians pitching staff ranks 19th in the league with a collective 8.4 strikeouts per nine innings.

-- The Guardians have a 4.18 team ERA that ranks 13th across all league pitching staffs.
+- The Guardians have the 12th-ranked team ERA among all league pitching staffs (4.05).

-- Guardians pitchers combine to rank 14th in baseball in home runs surrendered (eight total, one per game).
+- The Guardians rank 12th in baseball in home runs given up (eight total, 0.9 per game).

-- Quantrill (0-0) gets the starting nod for the Guardians, his second this season.
+- The Guardians are sending Plesac (0-0) to make his second start of the season.

-- His last appearance came on Sunday against the Seattle Mariners, when the right-hander went 4 2/3 innings, surrendering four earned runs while giving up eight hits.
+- In his last appearance on Tuesday, the right-hander threw one inning against the Oakland Athletics, giving up six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.